helmedeiros/blog/content/en/posts/2025-01-10-3-hours-to-10-minutes-user-stories.md

   - genai
   - automation
 description: "How we transformed user story creation from hours to minutes using a custom GPT—embedding agile coaching expertise into an AI tool that scales consistency across teams."
-subtitle: "From manual coaching to AI augmentation—building a User Storyteller GPT that embeds agile expertise and scales story quality across engineering teams."
+subtitle: "Building a custom GPT that cut our story writing time by 90% while improving quality and consistency across teams."
 ---

 ## Where It Started